radian-software/messenger-mirror/README.md

 (or substitute how many seconds you want between automated messages sent by the Messenger bot), fill in `FACEBOOK_PAGE_TOKEN`, and you are off to the races.

+## Limitations

+* Does not send you message bodies or profile pictures even though this information is gathered.
+Just tells you what conversation(s) have updates, and links you to them.
+Optimized for the case of people migrating off Messenger.
+* May run into SendGrid free tier limits for large message volumes.
+  Again, optimized for the case of people migrating off Messenger.
+* Screws with message unread status (messages are marked as read as soon as they are processed and the notification is queued, even before any email is sent), so people may think you have seen their message before you have actually have.
+* Not guaranteed to be reliable.
+Race conditions exist where an incoming message will never result in a notification, although I expect these to be fairly rare.